cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 Q1.
 Create a new column indicating, for every transaction, the number of days from the date the invoice was generated to the last day in the data set (2011-12-09).

 Q2.
 Group by customer and aggregate to create the **RFM data set**.
-This new data set must include the following three columns: (a) `Recency`, obtained by averaging the variable suggested in the preceding question , (b) `Frequency`, obtained by counting the number of transactions per customer, and (c) `Monetary`, obtained by summing the money spent per customer.
+This new data set must include the following three columns: (a) `Recency`, obtained from the variable suggested in question Q1, (b) `Frequency`, obtained by counting the number of transactions per customer, and (c) `Monetary`, obtained by summing the money spent per customer.

 Q3.
 Perform a **8-cluster analysis** of the RFM data set.

 ## Importing the data

 We import Pandas as usual.
-In this example, we use the argument `parse_col=[4]` in  `read_csv()`, to indicate that the column `InvoiceData` is to be converted to data type `datetime64`.
+In this example, we include the argument `parse_col=[4]` in  `read_csv()`, to indicate that the column `InvoiceData` is to be converted to data type `datetime64`.
 We could also import the data in the usual way, applying `.astype(datetime64[ns])` to that column.

 ```
 In [1]: import pandas as pd